moodleou/moodle-quiz_gradingstudents/README.txt

 but which lets you grade all the responses by one student, rather than all the responses to one question.

-This is version 1.4 of the plugin which is compatible with Moodle 3.2 or later.
+This version of the plugin, which is compatible with Moodle 3.4+ and later.
+Older versions of this plugin will work with older Moodle versions.

 You can install it from the Moodle plugins database using the link above.